enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 - Clear ways of measuring progres
 - Very science-based
 - Make me feel more focus
 Had one of them have not be present, I'd have gave up in a month.
 If you have a sport you enjoy, just get better at it and your health will take care of itself.
-FOcus on the job y
+FOcus on the sport you like.
+Your health will take care of itself.

+- I've read hundreds of studies on sports.
+Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
 Value Hook: I've been running a youtube channel for 3 years now.
 And everytime I stop because  cant stick to a publishing content: I spend a long time creating good videos that get no vues so I'm discouraged, I create small content that I have  to do very often but publishing that often demands a lot of focus, and a point life gets in and I can't get back on track.
 I've been looking for ways to finally stick to a publishing content (ANY publishing content) until I read the book Building a second Brain by Tiago Forte.
 It doesn't only give me a framework to take better notes, but a solution for all of the thousands of highlights, notes and links that I've been accumulating in 30+ apps (and never read), to move them from raw material all the way to publishable content.
 All of that while spending the minimal amount of time organizing.